apache/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_FS_NXFFS=n
        CONFIG_FS_ROMFS=n

+    2. This configuration targets Linux using a generic ARM EABI toolchain:

+       CONFIG_LINUX=y
+       CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL=y

+       But that can easily be re-configured.

     2. You may also want to define the following in your configuration file.
        Otherwise, you will have not feedback about what is going on: